mothur/mothur.github.io/_wiki/classify.seqs.md

     quality of the query sequences affects the ability of the classifier to find enough kmers to find a good classification.
-A poor quality sequence is like turning up the noise in a crowded restaurant and trying to hear your date\'s father\'s name.
+A poor quality sequence is like turning up the noise in a crowded restaurant and trying to hear your date's father's name.
 Was that John, Tom or Ron?
 Uh oh\...
 A good reference is also needed for similar reasons.

 ### How To